Richard Riordan

-Richard Joseph Riordan (born May 1, 1930) is an American investment banker, businessman, lawyer, Korean War veteran, and former Republican politician.

-Riordan was the 39th Mayor of Los Angeles.
-Elected in 1993 and re-elected in 1997, he served until 2001, when he was term limited.
-He remains the last Republican Mayor of Los Angeles over twenty years later.
-He ran unsuccessfully for Governor in the 2002 California gubernatorial election, losing the Republican primary.
+Richard Joseph Riordan (May 1, 1930 – April 19, 2023) was an American businessman, investor, military commander, philanthropist, and politician.
+A decorated Korean War veteran and a member of the Republican Party, Riordan served as the 39th mayor of Los Angeles from 1993 to 2001; he remains the most recent Republican to hold that office.
+He ran for governor in the 2002 California gubernatorial election, losing the Republican primary.
 After politics, he resumed his business career, specializing in private equity.

 Early life, education, and career

-Riordan was born in Flushing, Queens, to an Irish-American family and raised in New Rochelle, New York.
-He graduated from Princeton University in 1952 with an A.B. in philosophy after completing a senior thesis titled "A Study of the Thomistic Faculty Psychology."
-He received a J.D. from The University of Michigan Law School in 1956.
+Riordan was born in Flushing, Queens, to an Irish-American family, the son of Geraldine (Doyle) and William O. Riordan.
+He was the youngest of their nine children.
+After growing up in New Rochelle, New York, he first enrolled at Santa Clara University on a football scholarship, but transferred to Princeton University, where he graduated in 1952 with an A.B. in philosophy.
+His senior thesis was titled "A Study of the Thomistic Faculty Psychology."
+He then served in the U.S. Army as a first lieutenant during the Korean War.
+After leaving the military, he earned a J.D. from The University of Michigan Law School in 1956.

 That year, he moved to Los Angeles, joining the downtown law firm of O'Melveny & Myers.
 In 1959, he left to become a partner of Nossaman LLP.
-In 1975, he was a founding partner of the law firm Riordan & McKinzie, which merged with Bingham McCutcheon in 2003.
+In 1975, he was a founding partner of the law firm Riordan & McKinzie, which merged with Bingham McCutchen in 2003.

+Riordan began investing in the 1950s with an $80,000 inheritance from his father, which he eventually grew into a multimillion dollar fortune.
 In 1982, he was a founder of the private equity firm Riordan, Lewis & Haden.
+As a philanthropist, he founded the Riordan Foundation, a charity for expanding childhood literacy.

 Mayor of Los Angeles

 When Tom Bradley announced he was retiring as Mayor of Los Angeles, Riordan set his sights on the 1993 election.
-Riordan won 54%–46%, becoming the first Republican mayor in over 36 years.
-As Mayor, the heavily Democratic City Council blocked many of his proposals, or they proved unfeasible in reality.
+Riordan won with 54% of the vote, becoming the first Republican mayor in 36 years.
+As Mayor, the heavily Democratic Los Angeles City Council blocked many of his proposals, or they proved unfeasible in reality.
 For example, the police academy did not have enough classroom space or instructors to train as many new police officers as Riordan had initially promised.
 He streamlined certain business regulations and established "one-stop" centers around the city for services, like permit applications.

 Riordan feuded with police chief Daryl Gates' successor, former Philadelphia police commissioner Willie Williams, but oversaw a general decline in city crime.
 Ultimately, Riordan replaced Williams with LAPD veteran Bernard Parks in 1997, the year he was re-elected mayor over California State Senator Tom Hayden.